- Played by: Aliyah Royale

 - Idiot Ball: Vic is protecting him by taking the tape, but he steals it from her because he doesn't trust her, and takes it to a police station.

-- Jumping Off the Slippery Slope: While racism of the system definitely helps him to get away with Harrison's murder in the shooting, he has a point when he defends himself - but then he leaves his father to die.
+- Jumping Off the Slippery Slope: While racism in the system definitely helps him to get away with Harrison's murder in the shooting, he has a point when he defends himself - but then he leaves his father to die.

 - "Well Done, Son!"
 Guy: Deconstructed.
 He apparently wanted to please his father (who is also a police officer) and appears to be genuinely upset by the bad press he's brought to his family, but he then describes his father as selfish and abusive, and lets him die.